chenxingqiang/jax-sklearn/doc/modules/density.rst

 The "new" data consists of linear combinations of the input data, with weights probabilistically drawn given the KDE model.

-.. topic:: Examples:
+.. rubric:: Examples

 * :ref:`sphx_glr_auto_examples_neighbors_plot_kde_1d.py`: computation of simple kernel
   density estimates in one dimension.

 * :ref:`sphx_glr_auto_examples_neighbors_plot_digits_kde_sampling.py`: an example of using
   Kernel Density estimation to learn a generative model of the hand-written digits data, and drawing new samples from this model.

 * :ref:`sphx_glr_auto_examples_neighbors_plot_species_kde.py`: an example of Kernel Density estimation using the Haversine distance metric to visualize geospatial data